Sahar Zakaria

 Sahar Zakaria (سحر زکریا; born 19 December 1973) is an Iranian television and film actress.
 Zakaria was born in Arak.
-She got her fame acting in Mehran Modiri's shows and soap operas such as Pavarchin, Marde Dohezar Chehreh, and Ghahve-ye Talkh.
+She rose to prominence through various Mehran Modiri's shows and soap operas such as Pavarchin, Marde Dohezar Chehreh, and Ghahve-ye Talkh.

 Career

 Sahar Zakaria made her acting debut with the series Under Your Protection (1995), before trying her hand at stage acting.
 She played in the movie A Man Made of Glass (1998).

 Sahar has also appeared in movies including Boys of the Moonlight (An Army in the Dark) (2002), The Second Woman (2007), Fatherly Secrets (2009), and Men Are from Mars, Women Are from Venus (2010).
 Among the series she has starred in Tiptoe (2002), The Man of Two Thousand Faces (2008), Bitter Coffee (2009), The Billionaire (2012) and In Hashieh (2014–2015) are better-known works.

 Controversies

 Activity ban

 In February 2021, following the death of Ali Ansarian, Sahar Zakaria expressed criticism on her personal social media page regarding the failure to procure COVID-19 vaccines, prompting a sharp response from the television program 20:30.
 In April 2021, she announced in a video that she had been banned from working due to this protest.